claresudbery/Reconciliate/manual-testing.md

 If you're using the test data in `reconciliation-samples/For-debugging`, this is how the data is structured / what you should expect to see.

-All the data is in June, so enter 6 for both the first month and the last month when asked what your budgeting months are.

 Here are the main test data elements:
 * ActualBank.csv - this contains transactions as they might be if you downloaded them from your bank.
 * CredCard1.csv - this contains transactions as they might be if you downloaded them from your credit card provider.